 Q: I still have not received my training certificate for a course that I took on the Emergency Management Institute (EMI) Web site.
 What should I do?

-A: If you have inquiries regarding certificates or EMI online courses, please contact the Emergency Management Institute's Independent Study Office at: (301) 447-1200 or e-mail them at: Independent.Study@dhs.gov.
+A: If you have inquiries regarding certificates or EMI online courses should be directed to the Emergency Management Institute's Independent Study Office by phone: (301) 447-1200 or e-mail: Independent.Study@fema.dhs.gov.

 Q: Is the Five-Year NIMS Training Plan still in effect?